 London broil is known to be slightly tough, so it’s best to marinate it before cooking to help tenderize the meat.

-And there’s no wrong choice when it comes to marinating or seasoning – you can get creative and do whatever looks good on the grill!
+And there’s no wrong choice when it comes to marinating or seasoning.
+You can get creative and do whatever looks good on the grill!

 I like a blend of soy sauce, lime juice, olive oil, Worcestershire sauce, garlic, Italian seasoning, and salt & pepper.
 And I always leave it overnight.

-To cook London broil steak, pat dry and broil on high for 5-6 minutes on each side, until the internal temperature reaches 125°F / 50°C.
+2. Broil on high for 5-6 minutes on each side, until the internal temperature reaches 125°F / 50°C.

 15. Flap Steak